TanGentleman/TanTan/Issues.md

-Current issue:
-- Make chat.py the configuration file for the chatbot.

-In development:
-- A more readable README

-- Tokenizer using an offline, local, pretrained GPT2 Model (Need to handle log-warning better)
-    - Also want to run some tests to see of computation ends up being a limiting factor, I should be able run it in parallel with response generation in the existing code if needbe.
+# Active Issues (Priority L/M/!):
+- [ ! ] Unsafe array accesses and possible errors need to be handled appropriately
+- [ ! ] Add command to enable reddit downloading within chatbot session
+- [ ! ] Explicit typing and function descriptions for all functions (chatbot.py should be good)
+- [ L ] Debug print statements that don't clutter, and have purpose.
-- Documentation for the chatbot
+- [ L ] Documentation for the reddit scraper
-- Documentation for the reddit scraper
+- [ M ] Documentation for the chatbot
-- Presets for chatbot. (i.e. debugging code, essay organization, fact checking, general advice, summarization, link analysis)
+- [ M ] Presets for chatbot. (i.e. debugging code, essay organization, fact checking, general advice, summarization, link analysis)
-- Image generation integration
+- [ L ] Implement completion_tokens, prompt_tokens in their appropriate use cases

+- Tokenizer using an offline, local, pretrained GPT2 Model (Still a dev command)
+    - Also want to run some tests to see if computation is expensive enough to warrant this disabled by default.

 - Add command to enable reddit downloading within chatbot session [ In development ]
-- Add command to enable image generation using DALL-E API

 [ x ] : fix being tested
-# Active Issues:

 [ x ] Checks to see if directories valid first.
 !
 Functions to make all needed folders
 !
 Do reddit API key check before any workflow progress